Hockey WA: Early history

 Inter-Club matches continued until 1915 when World War I intervened and it was in the early 1920s before hockey resumed on a competitive basis.
 The formation of an Australian Hockey Association had been under consideration and was formalised on 29 June 1925 when the first Annual General Meeting was held in Sydney.

 In 1928, Western Australia participated for the first time in an Australian Senior Championship.
 The team travelled by Ocean Liner across the Bight to Adelaide to contest the Title, which was ultimately won by the Home Team.
 Following this, the other States agreed to travel to Perth to take part in the 1929 Carnival, which coincided with this State's Centenary year.
 Western Australia had its first Title victory in that special year and went on to win the Championship twice in the 1930s and was a strong contender thereafter.

 After the Second World War and in the late 1940s, the hockey standards in Western Australia and to a lesser extent in other parts of Australia were strengthened by an influx of skilful and promising young players and coaches, particularly from India, who came to settle in Australia after Independence was gained.

 The Senior Inter-State Championship was held annually and the venue rotated among the States.
 Western Australia was a prominent force.
 In the period from 1928 to 1992, Western Australia won 29 of the 61 Championships held and this included a nine-year period (1962–70) when eight titles were won.
 Since 1992, the National Hockey League has become the major annual inter-state competition and Western Australia has won six of the twelve Titles contested to date.

 The Western Australian Women's Teams have also been successful at National Championship level.
 After first competing in 1921, Western Australia won the Championship on 43 occasions including 30 wins in the 35-year period (1957–1991).

-These successful State Teams made strong contributions to the development of players and aided selection in Australia's Men and Women's National and International teams.
-In addition, Perth has been be acknowledged to be the centre of strong top-level inter-Club competition.
+The State Teams made contributions to the development of players and aided selection in Australia's Men and Women's National and International teams.
+In addition, Perth has been be acknowledged to be the centre of top-level inter-Club competition.